ztlevi/personal-snippets/Terminal/Tools/DOCKER.md

 docker run -v /etc/passwd:/etc/passwd -u $(id -u) -w /home ...
 ```

+## Give the user root permission, then you can use sudo with this user

 ```
 # Switching to a non-root user, please refer to https://aka.ms/vscode-docker-python-user-rights
 ENV user appuser